Salsdev/urban_nest-realty/README.md

 ---
 ## Installation

-To get started with Blog-Hub, follow these steps:
+To get started with Urban_Nest, follow these steps:
 1. Clone the repository:

    ```sh